caps-tum/opencl-dyn-codegen/ReadMe.md

 			witch version of the kernel shold be used accepted values:
 			1,2,3,4,5,6
-			where: 1-5: 5-Point Stancil
+			where: 1-5: 5-Point Stencil
 			2 is Fastest Standard implementation
 			5 is not working at the moment
-			6: Dynamic Stancil
+			6: Dynamic Stencil

--st, --stancil
+-st, --Stencil

-			define what kind of stanil should be used (only needed for kernel 6; will be discarded otherwise) e.g.: -st "-1,0, 0,-1, 0,1, 1,0" for the 5-Point-Stancil every 2 numbers are grouped together as a (x,y)-coordinate relative to the center point. expects a String with the numbers seperated by ','
+			define what kind of stanil should be used (only needed for kernel 6; will be discarded otherwise) e.g.: -st "-1,0, 0,-1, 0,1, 1,0" for the 5-Point-Stencil every 2 numbers are grouped together as a (x,y)-coordinate relative to the center point. expects a String with the numbers seperated by ','

-			if not specifyed and kernel 6 is used the default is 5-Point-Stancil
+			if not specifyed and kernel 6 is used the default is 5-Point-Stencil

 -w, --weights

-			define weights for every point in the dynamic stancil e.g. -w "1.0, -2.4, 12.34, 0.5"
+			define weights for every point in the dynamic Stencil e.g. -w "1.0, -2.4, 12.34, 0.5"
 			a String with the weights for the points.
 Seperatet by ','